-In contrast, we propose here to train the architecture using the finite difference method to directly obtain the mass eigenvalue, making it more efficient, less error-prone, and more extensible to higher excitation states of the meson tower.
+In contrast, we propose here to train the architecture using the finite-difference method to directly obtain the mass eigenvalue, thereby making it more efficient, less error-prone, and more extensible to higher excitation states of the meson tower.
 Additionally, the introduction of the scalar vev has enabled us to determine the masses of all unflavored mesons.
-This strategy is flexible and highly tunable, which leaves scope for employing additional constraints on the functional space in the form of additional loss functions.
+This strategy is flexible and highly tunable, leaving scope to impose additional constraints on the functional space via additional loss functions.

 The strategy we use here is described in Appendix~\ref{appendix:numerical_routine}, where the eigenvalues and functions of the Schr\"odinger-like equations are computed by diagonalizing the matrix obtained from latticized 5-dimensional space.
 Unlike in~\cite{Akutagawa_2020}, here there is no emergent metric arising from the AdS/DL correspondence; instead, the framework closely follows the latticized 5D action via dimensional deconstruction~\cite{Arkani-Hamed:2001kyx,Cheng:2001nh,Abe:2002rj,Randall:2002qr,Falkowski:2002cm,Son:2003et,deBlas:2006fz,Erlich:2006hq,Nakai:2014iea} to obtain a linear moose model.
-The neural network enters the linear moose model at the prediction of the potential for the wavefuction.
+The neural network enters the linear moose model at the prediction of the potential for the wavefunction.

 Though the $z^2$ behavior for the dilaton profile is anticipated by several phenomenological models~\cite{Karch:2006pv,Gherghetta_2009,Zhang_2010,PhysRevD.100.106009} for linear confinement, string theoretic models often assume a linear profile.
-In this work, the predicted dilaton, in Fig.\ref{fig:phi_plot}, exhibits a profile in between the linear and quadratic types, which is positive throughout the region, making it consistent with the null energy condition \cite{KIRITSIS200767}.
-Moreover, it predicted the pion mass and its excitations with good accuracy.
+In this work, the predicted dilaton, in Fig. \ref{fig:phi_plot}, exhibits a profile that increases more steeply than quadratic behavior, and is positive throughout the region, making it consistent with the null energy condition \cite{KIRITSIS200767}.
+Moreover, it predicted the pion mass and its excitations to a reasonable level of accuracy.
 As mentioned earlier, our numerical experiment suggests that for a more precise fitting of the mass spectra, a cubic interaction, in addition to the quartic interaction, is necessary.